ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 ## Objective

 Our mission is to provide you a great experience and we thought current languages was either too limited or too complicated to reach this goal.
-That's why we wanted to propose a take : Time Series Query (or TSQL).
+That's why we wanted to propose a take : Time Series Language (or TSL).
 It's build to be easier to read, back-end agnostic and most of all oriented to simplify servers and applications monitoring.
 We will describe here its syntax and how to query data with it.

 ## Requirements